 Later when Route 66 came through the area, another town called Two Guns sprouted up just south of Canyon Diablo.
 Catering to the travelers of the Mother Road, Two Guns was simply a few buildings including a gas station and roadhouse.
 Two Guns is also a ghost town that died with the advent of I-40.

-Today, several foundations along with the grave of Herman Wolf, can be still be seen at Canyon Diablo, along with the original limestone footings for the railroad trestle, which has since been replaced with a steel arch span.
+Today, several foundations along with the grave of Hermann Wolf can be still be seen at Canyon Diablo, along with the original limestone footings for the railroad trestle, which has since been replaced with a steel arch span.

-This is a rough road and best traveled with a four wheel drive; however, if conditions are good, and you take your time, it could be taken in a regular car.
-The road is very rocky, so caution should be taken with any low seated vehicle.
+Canyon Diablo is north of I-40 between Meteor City, and Flagstaff, Arizona.
+Take the Two Guns Exit (#230).
+The road to Canyon Diablo is three miles north of Two Guns.
+This is a rough road and best traveled with a four-wheel drive; however, if conditions are good, and you take your time, it could be taken in a regular car.
+The road is very rocky, so caution should be taken with any low clearance vehicle.